TritonDataCenter/rfd/rfd/0104/README.md

 vmadm and vmadmd.
 For such cases, syslog is an appropriate choice for logging since it handles synchronization automatically.
 Care must be taken to support entries longer than 1024 characters.

+Standalone libraries that are long-running and complicated (e.g., `restify`, being an HTTP server framework, and `cueball`, since it performs a bunch of background asynchronous activity) should accept loggers and log normal operation at "trace" or "debug" level.
+These components can log at "warn" level when something very bad happens, but they should avoid higher levels, since they cannot generally know how severe their problem is for the application using them.

+Standalone components that are relatively simple or with well-bounded discrete operations do not need to log directly.

 #### Service (process) management with SMF